The Expanding Universe of Olink Insight

 Can I trust the data?

 This eventually led to broader discussions around what the research journey actually looks like in practice.
-We sketched loops, overlaps, even dead ends and used those patterns to shape a system that felt not just functional, but familiar.
+We sketched loops, overlaps, even dead ends and used those patterns to shape a system.

-The new navigation introduced four clear entry points, grouped not by feature type, but by user goal.
-Each section is supported with tool and feature descriptions — making functionality legible before interaction.
-This shift in perspective from software architecture to research journey allows users not to navigate by trial and error, but by task and goal.
+The new navigation introduced four clear entry points grouped by user goal.
+Each section is supported with tool and feature descriptions making functionality legible before interaction.
+This shift in perspective from software architecture to research journey allows users not to navigate by task and goal instead of trial and error.

 Lists